This type of pesticide spraying still happens all around the world.

 Rock dust, liquid seaweed and ocean water are the main ones I use.
-Ocean fish make an excellent fertilizer, too, although I’m concerned about the overfishing of our oceans, so I don’t use it as much.
+Ocean fish make excellent fertilizer, too, although I’m concerned about the overfishing of our oceans, so I don’t use it as much.

 In terms of specific elements, there is one worth using even when you haven’t done a soil test.
 That element is calcium.

 Because most weeds and pests are there largely because of a calcium deficiency, getting sufficient calcium can go a long way to controlling them.